 The Council participates in the National Fraud Initiative (NFI).
-The Serious Crime Act 2007 gave the Audit Commission new statutory powers to conduct data matching exercises by inserting a new Part 2A into the Audit Commission Act 1998.
-The Authority provides data from its computer systems, which is matched with that of other authorities and agencies, to identify possible fraud.
+Part 6 of the Local Audit and Accountability Act 2014 requires the Authority to provide data from its computer systems to the Cabinet Office.
+This data is matched with that of other authorities and agencies, to identify possible fraud.
 Details of matches are returned to the Authority where further internal investigations are undertaken to identify and pursue cases of fraud and irregularity.
 CAFT act as key contact for the authority in co-ordinating this exercise and ensuring that data subjects are informed in a timely manner when the exercise is undertaken as per best practice guidance from the Audit Commission and Information Commissioner.